KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 **Installation Method:** Multi-Run TSLPatcher

-**Installation Instructions:** Install Option A, then re-run the patcher and also install the extra textures.
+**Installation Instructions:** Install Option A. I recommend NOT re-running the patcher to install the extra textures, as upscaled textures installed in UCO are much higher-quality than these.

 ___